-As the film is released in US, the French-Algerian actress shares what it was like making the LSD-laced dance-horror with one of film’s most divisive directors.
+The French-Algerian actress shares what it was like making the LSD-laced dance-horror with one of film’s most divisive directors.

 “Nobody has ever seen a movie like this,” says Sofia Boutella of Gaspar Noé’s latest film, Climax.
 Of course, this won’t come as a surprise if you’ve seen any of Noé’s other films.
 The French director is a master of provocation, known for his violent, erotic, drug-fueled explorations of our base desires.
 His previous film, Love, was shot in 3D, and features a very memorable climax of its own, in which bodily fluids appear to spray out of the screen and onto the viewer.

 Climax continues Noé’s tradition of shock and awe, but its unique marriage of horror and dance feels more like a multisensory meditation on life and death than a traditional film.
 Based on the true story of a dance troupe enjoying one final blowout after rehearsing in an abandoned school, it depicts their gradual descent into madness after their sangria is spiked with copious amounts of LSD.
 Things start out fairly lighthearted, but the flirty atmosphere soon turns seedy.
 As verbal spars become physical fights and taunts turn into all-out torture, we see how the drug brings out the characters’ primal instincts and begin to wonder who, if anyone, will make it out of there alive.

 “It was one of the most peaceful, collaborative and loving sets I’ve ever been on!”
 Boutella, who plays lead character Selva, says with a laugh.
 She knows that a film that opens with an aerial shot of a blood-soaked woman writhing in the snow doesn’t seem like it’d be serene to work on, but she insists “there was never ever one tension on set.”